German killer nurse sentenced to life for murdering patients | DW | 06.06.2019

 "I would like to sincerely apologize to every single individual for all that I have subjected them to over the years," Högel told the court.

-While working at a clinic in Oldenburg and hospital in Delmenhorst from 2000 through 2005, Högel deliberately induced cardiac arrest in patients by injecting them with certain drugs.
+While working at a clinic in Oldenburg and a hospital in Delmenhorst, Högel deliberately induced cardiac arrest in patients by injecting them with certain drugs.
 He then resuscitated them to win everyone's admiration.
 But many of Högel's stunts went awry, and patients died.

 A former colleague told the mass-circulation German newspaper Bild that Högel "always pushed everyone else aside" when resuscitating patients.
 The man, also a former nurse, said less-experienced doctors even expressed their appreciation that Högel was around.
 The killer's unsuspecting colleagues nicknamed him "resuscitation Rambo."